 I am a member of the Episcopal Church of All Saints, Indianapolis http://www.allsaintsindy.org.
 For six years I served on the board of directors of the National Episcopal AIDS Coalition.
 From 2013 through 2016 I was the spiritual director for the conference for persons living with HIV (sponsored by Province IV of the Episcopal Church) at the Kanuga Conference Center in Asheville, NC.
 My major commitment is as a life professed member of the Community of the Gospel (a non-residential monastic community of men and women recognized by the Episcopal Church http://www.communityofthegospel.org. ) You may check out our short video on You Tube at the bottom of this page.
 Presently I serve as oblate formation guide for the Community of the Gospel.

 I have completed youth and adult modules of Safeguarding God's People, required by the Episcopal Diocese of Indianapolis for all those providing pastoral care or formation within the Episcopal Church.

 I am a member of Spiritual Directors International (SDI), the professional networking and educational organization of spiritual directors and I attended the 2013 SDI international conference in St. Paul, Mn, the 2015 conference in Louisville, Ky, and the most recent conference in Toronto, Canada in April 2017.
 I fully subscribe to SDI's revised ethical guidelines which you may read by visiting its website: http://sdicompanions.org Currently, I am working with another spiritual director in Indianapolis to form a Spiritual Directors International Community in Indianapolis along the lines of similar communities in other North American urban centers.
 This project continues using teleconferencing during the pandemic.

 My personal interests are biking, genealogy, reading, travel, the arts (with an emphasis on emerging art).
-My focus is on my family of two grown children, two grandchildren, and my life partner, Frank, as well as extended family of dear friends and members of my monastic community, The Community of the Gospel.
+My focus is on my family of two grown children, three grandchildren, and my life partner, Frank, as well as extended family of dear friends and members of my monastic community, The Community of the Gospel.

 "Finding the next step on the spiritual journey . . . . ."